mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 For this tutorial, you must:

-1. Have some knowledge of how to use and build services using [gRPC and protocol buffers](https://grpc.io/).
+1. Have some knowledge of how to use and build services using [gRPC and protocol buffers][gRPC].
 In doubt, check the their [Quick Start](https://grpc.io/docs/languages/csharp/quickstart/) and [Basics tutorial](https://grpc.io/docs/languages/csharp/quickstart/).
 2. Use a [gRPC-supported programming language](https://grpc.io/docs/languages/).
+3. Have an operating system that supports Unix Domain Sockets.

 For simplicity, all code samples uses the generated code from the [protoc](https://developers.google.com/protocol-buffers/docs/downloads) tool or supported gRPC build tools by languages.